 Current and future areas of research focus include:

-- Interventions to reduce mother-to-child HIV transmission, with the goal to eliminate perinatal HIV transmission globally
+- Interventions to reduce perinatal HIV transmission, with the goal to eliminate perinatal HIV transmission globally

-- Pharmacokinetics and safety of antiretroviral drugs in pregnant or lactating HIV-infected women and their newborns, including surveillance for:
+- Pharmacokinetics and safety of antiretroviral (ARV) drugs in pregnant or lactating women with HIV and their newborns

 - Safety and pharmacokinetics of drugs for the treatment of HIV in infants, children, and adolescents, including those with co-morbidities such as malnutrition, TB, and malaria

-- Prevention and treatment of HIV-associated infectious/non-infectious morbidity in HIV-infected infants, children, adolescents, and women (pregnant and non-pregnant)
+- Prevention and treatment of HIV-associated infectious/non-infectious morbidity in infants, children, adolescents, and women (pregnant and non-pregnant) with HIV

 - Evaluation of vaccines and other biomedical modalities to prevent HIV and other high-priority infectious diseases

 - Diagnosis, prevention, and treatment of other high-priority infectious diseases, specifically those that affect infants, children, adolescents, and pregnant and nonpregnant women domestically and globally, including the safety and pharmacokinetics of drugs to treat these infections